breuner/elbencho/README.md

 ### Optional Build Features

 Nvidia CUDA support for GPU data transfers will automatically be enabled when CUDA development files (`cuda_runtime.h` and `libcudart.so`) are installed on the build system.
 Alternatively, elbencho CUDA support can be manually enabled or disabled.
 See `make help` for details.

+Nvidia GPUDirect Storage (GDS) support through the cuFile API will automatically be enabled when GDS development files (`cufile.h` and `libcufile.so`) are installed on the build system.
+Alternatively, elbencho GDS support can be manually enabled or disabled.
+See `make help` for details.

 ## Now what?